 German for spiced mulled wine, this is what you’ll find at every Christmas market in Germany during the holiday season!
 While there isn’t a proper Leavenworth Christmas Market like in Bavaria, you can find gluhwein pretty much at any bar or restaurants in town.
 It’s tasty and keeps your hands warm during the chilly weather – a must!!

 The Leavenworth Snow Train is not in operation in 2018, but it says it’ll be back up and running in 2019, so the Leavenworth Christmas train is that secret 12th thing to do once it’s running!
+Take the train to Leavenworth if you don’t want to rent a car and drive in the mountains.
+Plus, street parking can be a pain in the snow anyways.

 If you’re looking for a Christmas town Washington State, then Leavenworth is IT, my friends!
 This Bavarian village is a gem in the mountains, truly magical in every way.
 Plus, the locals are incredibly nice and made the duration of our visit even better!
 A true Leavenworth Christmas vacation is made by being festive, drinking lots of mulled wine, playing in the snow, looking at all the Leavenworth lights and being merry!